evroon/bevy-volumetric-clouds/README.md

 ## Limitations

-A few limiations apply for now and hopefully get fixed in the future:
+A few limitations apply for now and hopefully get fixed in the future:

-- There is no integration with Bevy's internal atmosphere rendering yet, this plugin uses a simple sky rendering function
+- There is no integration with Bevy's internal atmosphere rendering yet, this plugin uses a simple sky rendering function.
 - The clouds are drawn on a skybox that does not take the depth buffer into account yet.
 Therefore, it's not yet possible to "fly" into the clouds, the clouds are only visible from ground-level.
 - For now the clouds render resolution is set to 1920x1080 and can't be changed.